Heart attack first aid

 - Nausea (more common in women)

-- Numbness, aching, or tingling in the arm (usually the left arm)
+- Numbness, aching, or tingling in the arm (usually the left arm, but the right arm may be affected alone, or along with the left)

 - Shortness of breath

-- Weakness or fatigue, particularly in the elderly
+- Weakness or fatigue, especially in older adults and in women

 - Have the person sit down, rest, and try to keep calm.